Research

 The journey needed

 The NHS must consider how to leverage available digital communications solutions and minimise their postal usage.
-By optimising communications, we have the opportunity to redirect funds towards areas that truly matter - enhancing the compensation of our dedicated junior doctors and frontline staff, addressing staffing shortages, and making progress in environmental sustainability.
+By optimising communications, we have the opportunity to redirect funds towards areas that truly matter - enhancing the compensation of our dedicated Junior Doctors and frontline staff, addressing staffing shortages, and making progress in environmental sustainability.

 Doctor in meeting with healthcare board